 Q: How much exercise and weight loss will lower my A1c?
 A: There's no one-size-fits-all exercise regimen.
 The key to continuity is finding something that fits your lifestyle that you enjoy.
-However, 200 to 300 minutes of moderate-intensity physical activity per week such as a brisk walk can help keep weight off, which will help lower your A1c.
+However, 200 to 300 minutes of moderate-intensity physical activity per week such as a brisk walk can help keep weight off, which will help lower vour A1c services provide people with knowledge, informed decision-making capability, and skills needed to help them manage their diabetes on a daily basis."